Facebook Shadow Profiles: Results

-Lastly, we explore the distribution of browsing time across Facebook.com, websites that have Facebook's engagement buttons (``tracked''), and websites that do not have Facebook's engagement buttons (``not tracked'').
+We further explore the distribution of browsing time across Facebook.com, websites that have Facebook's engagement buttons (``tracked''), and websites that do not have Facebook's engagement buttons (``not tracked'').
 Figure \ref{fig:results3} shows the average amount of time spent on either one of these three categories of website, by demographic.
-Across most demographic groups, the browsing time that is either directly or indirectly monitored by Facebook accounts for more of $50$ percent of the total browsing time.
+Across most demographic groups, the browsing time that is either directly or indirectly monitored by Facebook accounts for more than $50$ percent of the total browsing time.

-Across all demographics, the surfing time tracked by Facebook is larger than the actual time spent on Facebook's platform.
-While we find large variation in total surfing time across groups, the relative shares of surfing time on Facebook and on other websites tracked by Facebook are remarkably similar.
-Figure \ref{fig:results3} highlights the scope of Facebook tracking including the online activity it can directly monitor on its own platform.
-The network of engagement button appears to increase the amount of time tracked proportionally to the time spent on Facebook.com.
+Across all demographics, the browsing time tracked by Facebook is larger than the actual time spent on Facebook's platform.
+While there is large variation in total surfing time across demographic groups, the relative shares of time spent on Facebook and on other websites tracked by Facebook are remarkably similar.
+Figure \ref{fig:results3} further highlights the scope of Facebook tracking when including the online activity it can directly monitor on its own platform.
+The network of engagement buttons appears to increase the amount of time tracked proportionally to the time spent on Facebook.com.